islawake99/Bladder_Cancer_Recurrences/README.md

 The follwong statistical methods were used to investigate the risk of bladder cancer recurrence.

 #### Recurrence Probability and Recurrence Rate
-Recurrence probability and recurrence rate were calculated separately for each treatment group.
-Recurrence probability represents the proportion of patients who experienced at least one recurrence during the study period and was calculated as:
+Recurrence probability and recurrence rate were calculated and compared between treatment groups, and he the results were interpreted and presented as a table.
+The data were modified to account for unique patients that have experienced one or more recurrences.
+The formulae that were used are:

 $$
-P(\text{Recurrence}) =
+\text{Recurrence Probability} =
 \frac{\text{Number of patients experiencing a recurrence}}
 {\text{Total number of patients}}
 $$

-Recurrence rate accounts for differences in the amount of time for which patients were observed.
-It was calculated as the number of recurrence events divided by the total person-time at risk:

 $$
 \text{Recurrence Rate} =